 Although we’ve offered a humorous perspective to catch your attention, we recognize document management is challenging.
 A document management system (DMS) can save you time and money while protecting your documents and improving operational efficiency.
 With a DMS, however, you’ll need to find another way to get your steps in for the day.

 The usefulness of a DMS extends far beyond digital storage.
 A robust DMS offers a full suite of software for creating, scanning, storing, indexing, protecting, retrieving, and tracking your documents, forms, and files.
+A secure document sharing solution alone is worth investing in- you know how many creeps there are on the internet?
 Here are a few of the many reasons why you need a document management system:

 1. A Document Management System Saves You Time

 But we know you’ve spent time searching for the latest version of a contract, typing in a keyword that should work but fails to locate it in the shared drive folder, checking your email archives and feeling the sweat start to trickle down your back when you can’t find it.
-A DMS provides a logical organizational structure to make file retrieval easy.
+A DMS provides a logical organizational structure to make file retrieval easy and while streamlining your workflow.

 2. A Document Management System Saves You Money